Government

 What were key features of the royal court in Elizabethan government?

-• The court was very extravagant and consisted of the highest nobles down to ladies-in-waiting and servants.
+The court was very extravagant and consisted of the highest down to ladies-in-waiting and servants.

 How did the queen control her court as part of the Elizabethan government?

-Elizabeth used patronage, rewards of monopolies, and the bestowal of favour upon people in order to be able to motivate and control courtiers.
+Elizabeth used , rewards of , and the bestowal of favour upon people in order to be able to motivate and control courtiers.

 Why was the court important to the Elizabethan government?